First Patients Start Receiving COVID-19 Vaccine in the U.K.

 Nurses and care home workers

 While England is putting senior citizens at the front of the line for vaccines, other regions of the U.K. are prioritizing health care workers.
 Just after 8am GMT, Sister Joanna Sloan became the first person in Northern Ireland to receive the vaccine at the Royal Victoria Hospital in Belfast.
 “I’ve been waiting, looking forward to it for so long and it feels great, it feels fantastic, privileged,” said Sloan who will be managing the Belfast Trust vaccination centre.
 Care home worker Craig Atkins, 48, became one of the first people in Wales to receive the vaccine, a day after Wales reported 2,000 COVID-19 cases in a single day for the first time.
+Dr Katie Stewart, a consultant anaesthetist at NHS Borders, said she was “delighted” to be one of the first Scottish healthcare workers to receive a vaccination.
+“After a very long hard year looking after patients with COVID and staying apart to protect each other, we finally have something to celebrate,” Stewart said.

 The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) authorized the vaccine produced by Pfizer and BioNTech last week, which was shown to be 95% effective in preventing illness from COVID-19 in clinical trials.
 The U.K. government has placed orders for 40 million doses of the vaccine — enough for 20 million people, as two separate courses are needed.
+According to England’s deputy chief medical officer, the first wave of vaccinations could help avoid up to 99% of COVID-19 hospitalizations and deaths.
+As well as those aged 80 and over and frontline health and social care workers, the vaccination programme over the coming weeks will prioritize residents in care homes and their carers.

 The development comes as COVID-19 deaths continue to rise in the country, and cases rise in parts of southern England including Essex, Kent and London.
 Almost 60,000 people have died after testing positive for COVID-19 so far in the U.K., the highest in Europe and the fifth-highest number in the world.